openziti/ziti-sdk-c/programs/sample_http_link/README.md

 * Service Policies to authorize identities to perform `dial` or `bind`.

 ## Prerequisites
-You'll want to follow the steps in [BUILD.md](../../BUILD.md) to compile the sample programs.
+* You'll want to follow the steps in [BUILD.md](../../BUILD.md) to compile the sample programs.
+* You will need an OpenZiti network, if you don't have one, try one of the [quickstarts](https://openziti.io/docs/category/network/).

 ## Setup
 ### Create Identities